 In the UK.

 Upon incorporation, the business attains a separate legal entity.
-Therefore every asset and debt contained within the entity are separate from the owners.
-However, should the entity be found to be insolvent or have legal action directed against it, then owners remain liable for debts only to the value of their shares.
+Therefore, every asset and debt contained within the entity remain separate from the owners.
+However, should the entity be found insolvent or have legal action directed against it, owners remain liable for debts only to the value of their shares.
 And no more.

-Despite the protection of limited liability, company debts can still be very stressful and worrying for the directors.
+Despite the protection of limited liability, company debts can still be worrying and worrying for the directors.
 Not only is their livelihood at risk, but they also have to be aware of their changing obligations.

-Once cash-flow is compromised, a business can decline very quickly.
-Directors then have to monitor their financial position very carefully.
-If the business becomes insolvent (you can check using this free insolvency test), then they must prioritise the creditors’ interests.
+Once cash-flow is compromised, a business can decline quickly.
+Directors then have to carefully monitor their financial position.
+If the business becomes insolvent (you can check using this free insolvency test), they must prioritise the creditors’ interests.
 Failure to do so could lead to personal liability for a proportion of the company’s debts further down the line.

-Company debts can include unpaid supplier invoices, unpaid rent and even wages owing to employees.
+Company debts can include unpaid supplier invoices, unpaid rent, and even wages owing to employees.
 However, one of the most worrying debts of limited liability companies is those owing to HMRC.
-VAT, PAYE and corporation tax debts are a common issue for company directors.
-HMRC has its own range of powers to pursue arrears aggressively, which can make this situation incredibly stressful.
+VAT, PAYE and corporation tax debts are common for company directors.
+HMRC has its own powers to pursue arrears aggressively, which can make this situation incredibly stressful.

-Company debt experts can help struggling directors to explore debt refinancing and consolidation options which could provide the working capital required to repay creditors and drive the business forward.
+Company debt experts can help struggling directors explore debt refinancing and consolidation options, which could provide the working capital required to repay creditors and drive the business forward.